 We have a whole mind body system which communicates with us all the time and has valuable knowledge and direction for us.
 It is absolutely a blessing that so much progress has been made towards prevention and treatment of MS and that there is so much support and resources, but being in touch with yourself and listening to your own body remains as crucial.

 It took me a while to learn this one, but caring for yourself is not the same as caring about yourself and the latter is what makes all the difference.
 Just after I was diagnosed I read a brilliant book called Multiple Sclerosis: The Self Help Guide by Judy Graham.
 Like me, Judy worked for the BBC.
 She had a child - something I dearly wanted.
 Also, like me, she wouldn’t accept the “there is nothing we can do for you,” verbiage as a reason to abandon all future plans.
 She had used her investigative skills as a journalist to gather together all the research she could on diet and natural healing approaches to MS.

-Several of these overlap with those of the OMS Recovery Program and were backed by convincingly robust science.
+Several of these overlap with those of the Overcoming MS Program and were backed by convincingly robust science.
 I immediately incorporated these into my life and very quickly saw an upgrade in health and function which granted me amazing optimism.

 And then something happened and I seemed to go back to ground zero.
 Over the months and years, this kept happening:

 I’d get to a stage of wellness and energy, and then crash again and relapse.
 The medics justified this as the pattern of a relapsing-remitting condition.
 It took me a while to realize that eating well, exercising, resting and meditating are all merely band-aids without a continuous current of self -love and self -worth to infuse them.
 Learning to care about ourselves may be a bigger undertaking than looking after our dietary needs and rest, but it has the biggest rewards.
 Take the journey.
 That’s where my most dramatic changes and recoveries have come from.